libxengine/libxengine/README.en.md

 the script can be run by self

 #### Android
-copy depend file into your project
+copy depend file into your project,ANDROID environment needs to be downloaded from the GITHUB release page
 support ANDROID system 10 and above,ARM64

 #### IOS(IPHONE)
-Due to system limitations, you can only copy the dependent shared libraries to your program directory and put them together
+Due to system limitations, you can only copy the dependent shared libraries to your program directory and put them together,IOS environment needs to be downloaded from the GITHUB release page
-Support IOS13 and above systems, ARM64-bit architecture is required
+Support IOS15 and above systems, ARM64-bit architecture is required

 ## System Version
 load header file: